-From the Start screen, type backup, click Settings, and then select Save backup copies of your files with File History.
+On Start screen, type backup, select Settings, and then select Save backup copies of your files with File History.

 You can back up your information to an optional external hard drive or a network drive.

 Note the following when backing up: